Codefend/core/README.md

 Beyond simple obfuscation, Codefend delivers advanced features, integrating smoothly with current uglifiers or minifiers.
 It employs a two-layer obfuscation 🪞 process, embedding hidden code within hidden code for irreversible source code protection.

-As a programmer, you need to implement either a folder and files naming convention, a code naming convention, or both in your project for Codefend to work effectively.
-Once set up, Codefend will take over the obfuscation process, freeing you to focus on development while it safeguards your intellectual property ✨
+For Codefend to work properly, you need to implement a folder and files naming convention, a code naming convention, or both.
+Once set up, Codefend will handle obfuscation, allowing you to concentrate on development and safeguard your intellectual property ✨

 - [Folder and files naming convention](https://codefend.github.io/docs/basic-usage/naming-conventions/folders-files-naming-convention)
 - [Code naming convention](https://codefend.github.io/docs/basic-usage/naming-conventions/code-naming-convention)